owntracks/recorder/README.md

 ...
 ```

-This can be used to subsequently obtain said geo lookups.
+This can be used to subsequently obtain missed lookups.

 ## Monitoring

-In order to monitor the _recorder_, whenever an MQTT message is received, the _recorder_ will add an epoch timestamp and the last received topic to a file.

-The `monitor` file is located relative to STORE and contains a single line, the epoch timestamp at the moment of message reception and the topic separated from eachother by a single space:
+In order to monitor the _recorder_, whenever an MQTT message is received, a `monitor` file located relative to STORAGEDEFAULT is maintained.
+It contains a single line of text: the epoch timestamp and the last received topic separated from each other by a space.

 ```
 1439738692 owntracks/jjolie/ipad
 ```

 If _recorder_ is built with `HAVE_PING` (default), a location publish to `owntracks/ping/ping` (i.e. username is `ping` and device is `ping`) can be  used to round-trip-test the recorder.
-For this particular username/device combination, _recorder_ will store LAST position, but it will not keep a .REC file for it.
+For this particular username/device combination, _recorder_ will store LAST position, but it will not keep a `.REC` file for it.
 This can be used to verify, say, via your favorite monitoring system, that the _recorder_ is still operational.

-After sending a _pingping_, query the REST interface to deterrmine the difference in time.
-The `contrib/` directory has an example which can be adapted for use by Icinga or Nagios.
+After sending a _pingping_, you can query the REST interface to determine the difference in time.
+The `contrib/` directory has an example Python program (`ot-ping.py`) which you can adapt as needed for use by Icinga or Nagios.

 ```
 OK ot-recorder pingping at http://127.0.0.1:8085: 0 seconds difference
 ```

-## `ocat`

-_ocat_ is a CLI driver for _recorder_: it prints data stored by the _recorder_ in a variety of output formats.

 #### Environment